 Annual Assessment SY 22/23

 Email firstname.lastname@example.org to learn more about the results of a particular school.

-The district will notify households on an annual basis of the wellness policy information.
+The district will publicize wellness policy information on an annual basis.
 Results of a triennial assessment, as referenced in the School Level Wellness Plan, will be made available to the public.